How to Vacuum Water with a Shop-Vac (Complete Guide)

 And there you have it, how to vacuum water with a Shop-Vac.

 Empty any remaining liquid in the collection bin.
 Remove the wet filter, rinse it with water, then allow the filter to air-dry.
-Add warm, soapy water to the collection bin and scrub it with a cloth or sponge.
+Add warm soapy water to the collection bin and scrub it with a cloth or sponge.
 Empty the bin and refill it with water to rinse it.
 Empty it again.

 Use a clean, dry cloth to dry out the collection bin and the lid area before putting the Shop-Vac back together.
-Clean the hose and other tools you used in a sink of warm, soapy water.
-Rinse these well and allow them to air dry.
+Clean the hose and other tools you used in a sink of warm soapy water.
+Rinse these well and allow to air dry.
 Hang the hose so water can drain out of it and the air can circulate through it.

 These steps will help ensure your Shop-Vac is operational for its next use.